AN OPEN LETTER

 We are a group of companies, researchers and institutions integral to Europe and working to serve hundreds of millions of Europeans.
 We want to see Europe succeed and thrive, including in the field of cutting-edge AI research and technology.
 But the reality is Europe has become less competitive and less innovative compared to other regions and it now risks falling further behind in the AI era due to inconsistent regulatory decision making.

 In the absence of consistent rules, the EU is going to miss out on two cornerstones of AI innovation.
 The first are developments in ‘open’ models that are made available without charge for everyone to use, modify and build on, multiplying the benefits and spreading social and economic opportunity.
+Open models strengthen sovereignty and control by allowing organisations to download and fine-tune the models wherever they want, removing the need to send their data elsewhere.
 The second are the latest ‘multimodal’ models, which operate fluidly across text, images and speech and will enable the next leap forward in AI.
 The difference between text-only models and multimodal is like the difference between having only one sense and having all five of them.

-Frontier-level open models like Llama – based on text or multi-modal – can turbocharge productivity, drive scientific research, and add hundreds of billions of euros to the European economy.
+Frontier-level open models – based on text or multimodal – can turbocharge productivity, drive scientific research and add hundreds of billions of euros to the European economy.
 Public institutions and researchers are already using these models to speed up medical research and preserve languages, while established businesses and start-ups are getting access to tools they could never build or afford themselves.
 Without them, the development of AI will happen elsewhere – depriving Europeans of the technological advances enjoyed in the US, China and India.

 Generative AI - woman using laptop